-15 Q. PLEASE DESCRIBE THE COMPENSATION PAYABLE TO THE SERVICER.
+Q. PLEASE DESCRIBE THE COMPENSATION PAYABLE TO THE SERVICER.

 As compensation for its role as initial servicer, the Utility is entitled to earn a servicing fee payable out of securitization charge collections, usually expressed as a percentage of the original principal amount of the Bonds.
-It is important to the Rating Agencies analysis of the transaction that the Utility receives an arm's-length fee as servicer of the transition property.
+It is important to the Rating Agencies analysis of the transaction that the Utility receives an arm's-length fee as servicer of the securitization property.
 However, it has been become customary in utility securitizations for utilities to be paid a fee based upon their "incremental costs" of providing servicing.
-It is also common for utilities to be required to include the servicing fee, as well as servicing costs as part of their reported revenue requirements in the utility's base rate proceedings.
+It is also common for utilities to be required to include the servicing fee, as well as servicing costs as part of their reported revenue requirements in their base rate proceedings.
 This process ensures that utilities are not paid more than what is minimally required to support the bankruptcy analysis of legal counsel and to ensure that any excess payment be credited back to customers.
 The Financing Order incorporates these customer-benefit concepts.

-Utility securitizations to date have also required an increase in the servicing fee should a successor servicer, which is not part of the utility's business and who decouples the securitization charge bill from other bill amounts, assume the obligations of the utility because the successor servicer would require additional inducement due to its lack of a preexisting servicing relationship with the Utility's customers.
+Utility securitizations to date have also required an increase in the servicing fee should a successor servicer, which is not an affiliate of the Utility and who decouples the securitization charge bill from other bill amounts, assume the obligations of the utility because the successor servicer would require additional inducement due to its lack of a pre-existing servicing relationship with the Utility's customers.
 Financing Orders in utility securitizations often approve a substantially higher fee for a successor servicer.
 The majority of recent transactions have provided for successor servicer annual fees of approximately 0.60% of the initial balance of the bonds or greater.
 Recent transactions in Texas and Louisiana provided for annual successor servicer fees of up to 0.60% of the initial balance of the bonds; however, recent transactions in California provided that the public utilities commission may approve a higher fee without stating any limit if such fee does not adversely affect the ratings of the bonds.
 A defined successor servicer fee is helpful for Rating Agencies, who will use the capped fee in their various stress analyses.
 Similar to the precedent transactions, I recommend that the proposed Financing Order allow a successor servicer to collect a higher servicing fee at a rate approved by the Commission provided, however, that no such approval would be required if the annual fee does not exceed 0.60% of the initial balance of the Bonds.
-The relevant transaction documents should also provide for an annual successor servicing fee, which should be no
+The relevant transaction documents should also provide for an annual successor servicing fee, which should be no higher than 0.60% of the initial balance of the Bonds, without Rating Agency confirmation of the then-current ratings on the Bonds.